-“We all need to have a sense of collective responsibility to learn how to speak professionally in our workplaces…No one is off the hook.
+“We all need to have a sense of collective responsibility to learn how to speak professionally in our workplaces…no one is off the hook.
 The students are watching us.”

 Jen Abrams, Hard Conversations Unpacked